leminhtuan2015/Today-I-Learn/game_engine_unity/unity_GameObject_ScriptComponent.md

 ### Script Component
   * Unity Script is a Component, script component can be attached to GameObjects
   * Script Component is a C#/Javascript code-file implement MonoBehaviour class
+  * **Transform** is the very important component, by default every GameObject must have a transform component

 #### MonoBehaviour class

+  * MonoBehaviour script component always can access to **transform** component is attached to a game object.

   * Inherited Members
     * enabled